Last Updated on

 More of the best Southern California beaches for families in South Orange County:

-- Crescent Bay Beach – Known for being one of the beautiful coves of Laguna with bathrooms and tide pools to the north and south.
+- Crescent Bay Beach – This is one the beautiful coves of Laguna.
+It has bathrooms and nice tide pools to the north and south.

 Best Beaches in Southern California- North San Diego